Swift Student Challenge 2025 Terms and Conditions

 • Your ZIP file can be up to 25 MB.

-• Your app playground must be built with and run on Swift Playgrounds 4.4 or later (requires iPadOS 16 or macOS 13.5, or later — this includes the use of iOS 17/iPadOS 17 only) or Xcode 15 on macOS 13.5, or later.
+• Your app playground must be built with and run on Swift Playground 4.5 or Xcode 16, or later.
 You may incorporate the use of Apple Pencil.

 • You must provide an essay answer written by you for all required questions on the submission form.

-• Your app playground must either be created entirely by you as an individual or be based on a Swift Playgrounds template modified entirely by you as an individual.
-Group work and app playgrounds created using artificial intelligence tools will not be considered.
+• Your app playground must either be created entirely by you as an individual or be based on a Swift Playground template modified entirely by you as an individual.
+Group work will not be considered.

 • You acknowledge and agree that you are solely responsible for the content of your submission.
 If your submission includes any open source software, music, photos, artwork, or any other content that you do not have ownership rights in, you agree to (a) comply with all applicable licensing terms and copyright obligations and (b) provide an explanation of why it was used.

-• You must comply with the terms of the software you use when creating your app playground (either the Swift Playgrounds Software License Agreement or the Xcode Software License Agreement).
+• You must comply with the terms of the software you use when creating your app playground (either the Swift Playground Software License Agreement or the Xcode Software License Agreement).

 • You hereby grant to Apple, its affiliates, and agents, a nonexclusive, worldwide, fully paid-up, royalty-free license to reproduce, host, process, display, transmit, modify, create derivative works of, and otherwise use your submission solely in order for Apple to evaluate your submission for the Challenge.

-You may only provide one submission per person for the Challenge.
-Submissions are only accepted through the form available at developer.apple.com/swift-student-challenge/apply and will not be accepted through any other channel or after the submission deadline.
+You may only submit one app playground to the Challenge.
+Submissions are only accepted through developer.apple.com/swift-student-challenge/apply and will not be accepted after the submission deadline.

 Information Submitted to Apple Not Deemed Confidential